eldre/eldre-academic/content/en/home/formations2.md

 widget = "accomplishments"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 45  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 55  # Order that this section will appear.

-title = "Workshops and formations" subtitle = ""
+title = "Workshops and training" subtitle = ""

 # Date format